jiaojhua/CPlink/README.md

-# CPlink: Linking Cells or spots to clinical Phenotypes
+# CPlink: Linking Cell or spot to clinical Phenotype
 Mapping clinical phenotype to single-cell and spatial omics profiles

 ## Overview